Kaliumhexacyanoferrat/GenHTTP.Website/content/documentation/content/concerns/compression.md

 introduces more overhead than benefits.
 To change this limit, use the `.MinimumSize()` overload on the builder.
 Passing `null` for minimal size will always compress response content.

-The compression concern will tell the algorithms to to use the fastest mode available, featuring a good balance between CPU usage and resulting content size.
+The compression concern will tell the algorithms to use the fastest mode available, featuring a good balance between CPU usage and resulting content size.
 If you would like to adjust this setting, you can use the `.Level()` function of the builder.